-Chorizo Sweet Potato Chilaquiles is a delicious rustic breakfast that will surely satisfy your hunger.
-In this recipe you’ll find baked eggs with robust chorizo and sweet potato tortilla chips in a fire-roasted tomato sauce!
+Chorizo Sweet Potato Chilaquiles is a delicious rustic breakfast that will surely satisfy your morning hunger.
+In this recipe you’ll find eggs baked with robust chorizo and sweet potato tortilla chips in a fire-roasted tomato sauce!
 This perfect one-pan breakfast serves 4 in about 35 minutes.

 Originally I had plans to make basic chilaquiles.
 Because chips tossed with with onions, garlic and tomatoes is never a bad idea.
 But as I thought about it, I wanted something more.
 I cooked some chorizo and lightly caramelized onions with garlic and used fire-roasted tomatoes as the base for this amazing breakfast recipe.